-The Audit, Risk Management and Sustainability Committee shall produce a written charter that outlines the Audit, Risk Management and Sustainability Committee's delegated authority, duties responsibilities and relationship with the Board.
+The Audit, Risk Management and Sustainability Committee shall produce a written charter that outlines the Audit, Risk Management and Sustainability Committee's delegated authority, duties, responsibilities and relationship with the Board.
 The Audit, Risk Management and Sustainability Committee charter shall be readily available to shareholders.
-The Audit, Risk Management and Sustainability Committee charter is set out as Appendix B.